 There is no consensus between authors and textbooks in what constitutes the posterolateral ligamentous complex.
-The four main structures are:
+The three main structures based on biomechanical studies are:

 - lateral (fibular) collateral ligament